acresi/U/public/adaptor-house/lit/op2/README.md

 This folder mirrors select aspects of the internal structure for public view.

+# FOLd

+- The first order logic Drafter, or, FOLd is structured in custom GPT and by files in the lit > fold > structure folder; as yaml and md files.

 structure:
 - 1. ontology-progenitor
 - 2. ontology-parent, ontology-spouse